Get Curry Happy! 23 Popular Indian Dishes to Try

 But in Indian cuisine, “curry” has many different meanings.

-When we’re home and not traveling, we often like to go out to Indian restaurants or order delivery or take-out of Indian food – perhaps to enjoy while watching lots of travel shows on Netflix!
+When we’re home and not traveling, we often like to go out to Indian restaurants or order Indian food delivery or take-out (perhaps to enjoy while watching lots of travel shows on Netflix).

-Indian recipes are so complex, requiring many different spices and lots of prep and cooking time, that Indian food is not something we can easily whip up ourselves.
+Indian recipes are so complex, requiring many different spices and lots of prep and cooking time, that the food isn’t something we can easily whip up ourselves.

 If you love curry and the fragrant flavors of Indian food, but don’t know your dal from your dosa, here’s a quick primer.

-A vast country, the Indian subcontinent has up to 36 distinct cuisines.
+Today, the vast Indian subcontinent has more than 35 distinct cuisines.

 But for the sake of absolute simplicity, you can break down the food preferences into two regions: North Indian food and South Indian food.